-With more than 3,000 students on opening day, this 70-acre campus has experienced steady growth of its own, requiring the addition of more modular classrooms and its first permanent building, the Applied Technology Education Center.
-This 10,315-square-foot building opened in 2011 with a variety of educational and training programs such as Alternative Energy Management, Automotive Technology, Construction Management, Building Inspection, Landscape Management, and Water Systems Technology.
-A variety of permanent buildings have been planned here, signifying a commitment by the college and its Board of Trustees to create the facilities needed to offer unique and relevant programs well into the future.
+With the Valencia campus essentially completed, attention will turn to the Canyon Country campus, whose first phase opened in 2007.
+With more than 3,000 students on opening day alone, this 70-acre campus has experienced significant growth of its own, requiring the addition of more modular classroom buildings as well as its first permanent building, the Applied Technology Education Center.
+The 10,315-square-foot building opened in 2011 with a variety of educational and training programs such as Alternative Energy Management, Automotive Technology, Construction Management, Building Inspection, Landscape Management, and Water Systems Technology.

+A variety of permanent buildings are planned at the Canyon Country campus, signifying a longstanding commitment by college leadership and the Board of Trustees to create the facilities necessary to provide relevant, in-demand and cutting-edge educational and training programs well into the future.